fastapi/fastapi/README.md

 ### `standard` Dependencies

-When you install with `pip install "fastapi[standard]"` it comes with the following optional standard dependencies:
+When you install FastAPI with `pip install "fastapi[standard]"` it comes the `standard` group of optional dependencies:

 Used by Pydantic: